yan-xinyi/AKE/README.md

 - <b>EEG features</b>

-  EEG is a bio-electrical signal measurement used to assess brain activity by detecting electrical potential changes in brain neurons through multiple scalp electrodes.
-Frequency domain analysis, or spectral analysis, is a widely utilized EEG analysis method in various scientific disciplines.
-The recorded EEG signals used a 128-channel neural signal acquisition system, categorized into four frequency bands with two features per band (refer to Table 2. for details).
+  EEG is a bio-electrical signal measurement used to assess brain activity by detecting electrical potential changes in brain neurons through multiple scalp electrodes. <b>Frequency domain analysis</b>, or spectral analysis, is a widely utilized EEG analysis method in various scientific disciplines.
+The recorded EEG signals used a 128-channel neural signal acquisition system, categorized into <b>four frequency bands</b> with two features per band (refer to Table 2. for details).

 <div align=center>